 It is a part of the ATP 250 competition despite having a prize money of more than $1.3 million, the largest among such tournaments.

-Played at the Khalifa International Tennis and Squash Complex in Doha, this year’s Qatar Open will begin from January 6, 2020.
-The qualifying round of matches will be played before that while the tournament will go on till January 12, 2019, the day when the men’s singles final will be played.
-Interesting to note that last year, the tournament had begun nearly a week earlier because the entire ATP tennis calendar had kick-started on December 31.
+Last year, the tournament was played at the Khalifa International Tennis and Squash Complex in Doha from January 6, 2020.
+The qualifying round of matches were played before that while the tournament went on till January 12, 2019, the day when the men’s singles final will be played.

-Stan Wawrinka will kick-start his 2020 with the Qatar Open where he will be seeded at the top of the pile and he will have Andrey Rublev and Jo-Wilfried Tsonga for company.
-Also featuring at the Qatar Open this season will be Milos Raonic.
+Stan Wawrinka kick-started his 2020 with the Qatar Open where he was seeded at the top of the pile and had Andrey Rublev and Jo-Wilfried Tsonga for company.
+Also featuring at the Qatar Open last season was Milos Raonic.
 The seeded players from the 2020 edition of the ATP Doha can be found below.